-10. Net Assets With Donor Restrictions
+9. Net Assets with Donor Restrictions

-The net assets with donor restrictions consisted of TAFB donated inventory that has not been distributed and cash received from grants and contributions that had not been used for their intended purpose at September 30, 2022, which are as follows:
+The net assets with donor restrictions consisted of TAFB donated inventory that has not been distributed and cash received from grants and contributions that had not been used for their intended purpose, which are as follows:

-Food distribution Unappropriated endowment earnings - feeding children Unappropriated endowment earnings - general operations Food purchases and other \$ 2,267,285 172,297 109,880 1,878,890 Net assets with donor restrictions \$ 4,428,352 Net assets with donor restrictions - not subject to spending policy or appropria for the following purposes at September 30, 2022: tions a are restricted Feeding children General operations \$ 405,148 228,140 Net assets with donor restrictions - not subject to spending policy or appropriations \$ 633,288 Release of restrictions are the following at September 30, 2022: Release of purpose restriction - Food Release of purpose restriction - Endowment Release of purpose restriction - Other \$ 99,276,382 25,019 2,841,918 Total release of restrictions for satisfaction of purpose \$ 102,143,319
+Septem ber 30.
+2023 JCDCCIII \sim \sim \sim - 2023

+Food distribution Unappropriated endowment earnings - feeding children Unappropriated endowment earnings - general operations Food purchases and other \$ 4,080,668 215,234 151,133 211,346 Net Assets with Donor Restrictions \$ 4,658,381

+Net assets with donor restrictions - not subject to spending policy or appropriations are restricted for the following purposes:

+Sρ nte rmh er 30, 20 23 20 $\mathcal{L}{\mathcal{L}}$,,, 50, 20

+Feeding children General operations \$ 405,148 228,140 Net Assets with Donor Restrictions - Not Subject to Spending Policy or Appropriations \$ 633,288

+Release of restrictions are the following:

+Release of purpose restriction - food \$ 94,749,484 Release of purpose restriction - endowment 19,324 elease of purpose restriction - endowment elease of purpose restriction - cost reimbursement grant expenses elease of purpose restriction - other 10,827,724 Release of purpose restriction - other 2,039,188 Total Release of Restrictions for Satisfaction of Purpose \$ 107,635,720

-11. Retirement Plan
+10. Retirement Plan

 The Organization has a qualified 403(b) defined contribution plan (the Plan) for the benefit of its employees.
 Qualified employees are eligible to immediately contribute to the Plan.
 After one year of service, the Organization makes contributions of a set percentage of the employee's base compensation for all qualified employees.
-During the year ended September 30, 2022, the Organization paid \$248,773 into the Plan on behalf of qualified employees.
+During the year ended September 30, 2023, the Organization paid \$259,780 into the Plan on behalf of qualified employees.